Skip to main content

 Paying for residential care

-If they’re in prison
+Partner in prison

-If your partner is transferred from prison to a psychiatric hospital their NZ Super or Veteran’s Pension can be restarted and is paid at the normal rate for 13 weeks.
+If your partner is transferred from prison to a psychiatric hospital, their NZ Super or Veteran’s Pension can be restarted and is paid at the normal rate for 13 weeks.
 In most cases their social worker will let Work and Income know.
-If your partner is in the hospital for longer than 13 weeks, their payment is reduced to the weekly hospital rate.

-New Zealand Superannuation — Imprisonment
+New Zealand Superannuation and Imprisonment — Work and Income

 Utility links and page information